FexCollects/ecard-blisy/README.md

 # ecard-blisy
-Recreation of imablisy e-reader cards in svg format
+Recreation of imablisy's e-reader cards in svg format

+Based on materials published here https://github.com/notblisy/RUBYSAPPHIREDLC

+Selling any cards or printing at commerical volumes is strictly **prohibited**